 We can not emphasize enough how important this is.
 Your gutter system has a big job.
 You want to ensure your gutters are fully functional and nothing is clogging them.
 Schedule a professional cleaning and inspection annually.
 Make sure your downspouts are connected to extenders so that rainwater is directed well away from your home's foundation.

-Window wells and English walkouts are common water leak sources if not installed with a drainage system and proper sealing.
+Window wells and English walkouts are common water leak sources if they are not installed with a drainage system and proper sealing.
 Drains can also get easily clogged with leaves and other debris, causing water to pool and leak into your basement.
-Plant deciduous trees and shrubs at an appropriate distance from these areas, clear them regularly, and check them before heavy rain.
+Plant deciduous trees and shrubs at an appropriate distance from these areas, clear them regularly and check them before heavy rain.

 2. Maintain exterior sealing and caulking.